More about York Gardening

 York Gardening is run by Diana Evans, a qualified gardener.
 As a student at Askham Bryan College in York, Diana studied under the Royal Horticultural Society’s (RHS) training programme.
 Askham Bryan has a reputation of excellence across all UK colleges for its RHS courses.

-Having graduated from the first year of RHS Training, Diana is continuing her horticultural studies at Askham Bryan, part time.
+Diana enjoyed her three years of horticultural studies at Askham Bryan.
 The college’s RHS Higher Education level courses have a strong focus on science and management within horticulture, soil science and plant science.
-These RHS qualifications provide accredited gardeners with a solid academic base to good horticultural practice.
+These RHS qualifications provide accredited gardeners like Diana with a solid academic base to good horticultural practice.
 You can read more about the RHS Horticulture Courses at Askham Bryan College here.

 Are you using a qualified gardener?